 Tax issues may be relevant for selling shareholders, acquirers or the target company.
-Many of the issues are the same as those relevant for M&A transactions generally.
-For selling shareholders, one major question is whether the transaction is a taxable transaction (eg, a cash acquisition) or is tax-free (eg, a corporate reorganisation or a contribution to a partnership).
+Many of the issues are the same as those relevant for merger and acquisition (M&A) transactions generally.
+For selling shareholders, one major question is whether the transaction is taxable (eg, a cash acquisition) or is tax-free (eg, a corporate reorganisation or a contribution to a partnership).
 Acquirers often want a step-up in tax basis (available in a taxable asset acquisition) rather than a carryover basis.
-Where REITs are acquired, it may be possible to liquidate the REIT and obtain an asset basis step-up.
+Where real estate investment trusts (REITs) are acquired, it may be possible to liquidate the REIT and obtain an asset basis step-up.
 Transactions may also trigger real property transfer taxes, mortgage recording taxes or reassessment of the real property value for purposes of property taxes.
 In private M&A transactions there are generally negotiations over the allocation of taxes pre- and post-closing and over contingent tax risks (eg, whether a REIT election was properly in effect).
 Because of the widely different characteristics and requirements of different types of entities, differing tax considerations may apply if the target is a US corporation, REIT or partnership.